The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 You can only repair a robot to max HP.

+Buying robots can be done globally.
+It will then spawn on random spacestation.
 When buying a new Robot it will spawn on a random spacestation.

 Each Robot can hold an unlimited amount of Special Items.

-For a technical overview please refer to [Trading](/rules/tradingService.md)
+For a technical overview and all possible trading transactions please refer to [Trading](/rules/tradingService.md)

-Buying robots can be done globally.
-It will then spawn on random spacestation.

 ## Movement